icamplis/BIDS-Converter/README.md

 Path name: /Users/username/.../directory
 ```

-A new file named 'BIDS' containing the new file structure should be created in the same directory as the raw directory, and the raw directory will remain unchanged.
+A new file named 'BIDS' containing the new file structure will be created in the same directory as the raw directory, and the raw directory will remain unchanged.